seL4/website/Contribute/platform-ports.md

 - is the “driver” for that platform, setting the direction where things are going for the platform;

-- has the following **responsibilities**:
+A platform owner has the following **responsibilities**:

 - keep the platform working, make sure `sel4test` and `sel4bench` are passing on the master branch for all supported configurations, especially for MCS, but also multicore, and hyp/IOMMU where relevant.
 - write and maintain documentation for the platform.
 - help to keep the verification passing for verified configurations.
 - handle bug reports for that platform on GitHub and development mailing list.
 - handle support requests/questions for that platform.
 - review and help merge PRs for that platform.
 Relevant PRs should have one approving review from the platform owner if possible.
 - if possible providing binaries for bootloader and load instructions.
 - if other development on the master branch has platform impact, it should preferably include relevant platform code updates already, but might need consultation with the platform owner to get done, i.e. the basic expectation would be “you break it, you fix it”, but people sometimes might need help.

 If this looks like a long list -- this is only a small fraction of the maintenance the seL4 Foundation usually provides to the community.
 Luckily, most of